Inverse design of self-folding 3D shells

-To verify the folding pathways we run molecular dynamics simulations of the self-folding process.
-To simulate the tiles, we introduce a patchy particle model, where each face is represented by a hard core tiny sphere of radius of only $0.3$, in units of length corresponding to the distance from the center of each tile to any of its edges ($\sigma$).
-Chosen to keep steric effects to a minimum while preventing the faces from overlapping with each other.
-Two attractive patches are located on each edge, at equidistant points from the center of the edge.
-This number of patches per edge is the minimum to allow for the faces to hinge.
-The patches have an attractive isotropic point potential to describe the attractive interactions between the edges.
-If two patches are within a range of $\delta=0.18$, and if they are of the same color, they form a bond of energy $\varepsilon$ (our energy unit).
-The internal edges of the net (the ones that start bonded) interact with an energy of $5\,\varepsilon$, so that they never break for the range of temperatures explored in this work.
-In the \textit{Supplementary Material} we go into more detail on the potentials used for the interactions.
-We perform Brownian Dynamics simulations of our model using the oxDNA package \cite{Jun2021}.
+To validate the folding pathways, we conducted molecular dynamics simulations of the self-folding process.
+To model the tiles, we employed a patchy particle model~\cite{russo2022physics}, where each face is represented by a hard-core sphere with a radius of $0.3$ (in units of length corresponding to the distance from the center of each tile to any of its vertices, denoted as $\sigma$).
+This choice aims to minimize steric effects while preventing face overlap.
+Two attractive patches are positioned on each edge at equidistant points from the center of the edge.
+This minimum number of patches per edge is necessary to enable face hinging.
+The patches exhibit an attractive isotropic point potential to characterize the attractive interactions between the edges.
+If two patches, of the same color, are within a range of $\delta=0.18$, they form a bond with an energy of $\varepsilon$ (our energy unit).
+The internal edges of the net (those initially bonded) interact with an energy of $5,\varepsilon$ to ensure that they do not break across the temperature range explored in this study.
+More details on the potentials can be found in \textit{Supplementary Material}.
+We perform Brownian Dynamics simulations of our model using the oxDNA package \cite{oxDNA}.
 The particle system was simulated using rigid-body molecular dynamics with an Andersen-like thermostat \cite{Russo2009}.
 Temperature is measured in units of $\epsilon/k_B$, where $k_B$ is the Boltzmann constant.
-We always start from the same initial configuration which corresponds to the net shown in Fig.~\ref{fig1} and run the simulations for a maximum of $10^9$ timesteps, with each step corresponding to $\Delta t=0.001$, in units of $\sigma / \sqrt{m/\varepsilon}$, where $m$ is the mass of each individual tile.
+We always start from the same initial configuration which corresponds to a flat net (Fig.~\ref{fig1}a) and run the simulations for a maximum of $10^9$ timesteps, with each step corresponding to $\Delta t=0.001$, in units of $\sigma / \sqrt{m/\varepsilon}$, where $m$ is the mass of each individual tile.
 During the simulation, each patch on the edge was only able to bind to one other at a time.
-All results are averaged over 1000 independent simulations.
+All results are averaged over multiple independent simulations.